Ensembl/plant-scripts/pangenes/README.md

     perl get_pangenes.pl -h

-## Example 1: default pan-gene analysis
+## Example 1: default core pangene analysis

 If the installation was succesfull you should have a copy of a test dataset.
 You can browse it with: